Relaxing Equivariance Constraints with Non-stationary Continuous Filters: Experiments

 \subsection{Verifying soft-equivariance using symmetry misspecification toy example}

 To verify that relaxed equivariance allows for less restrictive functions compared to strict equivariance, we repeat the MNIST6-180 problem of \cite{romero2021learning} and include our model.
 This toy problem is designed such that it can not be solved under strict symmetry constraints.
-It consists of the 6's in the MNIST dataset of which one half is randomly rotated by 180$^\circ$ degrees.
+It consists of the 6's in the MNIST dataset with half of the dataset randomly rotated by 180$^\circ$ degrees.
 The task is to determine whether a sample has been rotated, i.e., a binary classification problem between `6's and `9's.
 In \cref{tab:toy}, we compare a rotation invariant G-CNN model that consists of multiple strictly equivariant layers followed by group pooling and compare with \cite{romero2021learning} and our model.
 In line with our expectations, we find that in this artificial set-up the relaxed ResNet model quickly converges to 100\% test accuracy.
-The model with strict rotation symmetry are unable to distinguish between `6's and `9's and can thus not improve over a simple coin-flip with 50\% accuracy on average.
+The model with strict rotation symmetry is unable to distinguish between `6's and `9's and can thus not improve over a simple coin-flip with 50\% accuracy on average.